 Start your dough:

-- Mix the warm water, the yeast, and the honey/sugar together in a bowl, let it sit for 5 minutes for the yeast to bloom.
+- Mix the warm water, the yeast, and the sugar together in a bowl, and let it sit for 5 minutes for the yeast to bloom.

 - Mix in the salt, fresh chopped herbs, and flour.
 Stir together until a rough dough forms.

-- Flour a cutting board and knead the dough for 3-5 minutes.
-Then place in a large bowl and cover with a towel to rise for 1-2 hours.
+- Flour a work surface and knead the dough for 3-5 minutes.
+Then place in a large bowl and cover with a towel to rise until doubled in size, for 1-2 hours.

-- This post has tips and tricks on crispy thin crust pizza dough!
+- This post has tips and tricks on our thin-crust pizza dough!

 Start your sauce:

 - Peel and chop the garlic.
-Heat a pan with the olive oil and sautee gently for 3 minutes.
+Heat a pan with the olive oil on medium-low and saute gently for 3 minutes.

-- Simmer 10- 15 minutes, or until your desired consistency is reached, then reserve for later.
+- Simmer for 10- 15 minutes until your desired consistency is reached, then remove from heat.

 For the cheese: